bitmark-inc/autonomy-docs/MVA.md

 Register account involves the following
 * Creation of account in DB
-* Container instantiation (on boot actions)
+* Pod instantiation (on boot actions)
     * start internal process to gather entropy (does this need APP?)
     * derive xpriv (accumulated entropy)
     * indicate status: initialised
     * mount wallets and blockchain
     * start bitcoind connected to selected network (test/main)
     * indicate status: running (need to detect bitcoind is in sync)
-* APP can contact the container to request actions
+* APP can contact the Pod to request actions

 :::warning
 Future Feature - registration with five decks